1986 Austral-Asia Cup final: Details

-Heading into the match, Pakistan remained unchanged from their semi-final victory over New Zealand while India made one change with Dilip Vengsarkar replacing Sandeep Patil from their victory over Sri Lanka.
+Heading into the match, Pakistani team remained unchanged from their semi-final victory over New Zealand while India made one change with Dilip Vengsarkar replacing Sandeep Patil from their victory over Sri Lanka.
 Imran Khan won the toss and elected to field first.
 Openers Krishnamachari Srikkanth and Sunil Gavaskar opened with a 117 run partnership before Krishnamachari Srikkanth attempt for a six was caught by Wasim Akram.
 Dilip Vengsarkar scored a half-century before being clean bowled by Wasim Akram with the score at 216.
 The scorecard remained the same as Kirti Azad was sent back by Akram for no score.
 Kapil Dev struck a boundary before being bowled by Imran Khan, who dismissed Sunil Gavaskar as well, with Gavaskar only being eight runs shy of a century.
 Later India lost quick wickets of Ravi Shastri and Chetan Sharma and India finished on 245 for 7 from their fifty overs with the last eights overs getting them only 38 runs.
 For Pakistan, Wasim Akram was the best of the bowlers with three wickets while Imran Khan claimed two wickets.

 Chasing the target of 246 to win, Pakistan lost in-form batsman Mudassar Nazar leg before wicket to Chetan Sharma with the total at nine.
 New man Rameez Raja also couldn't make a good score as he was dismissed by Maninder Singh for ten.
 Javed Miandad pushed the score slowly along with opener Mohsin Khan.
 Madan Lal clean bowled Khan for 36 with the scorecard at 61 for 3.
 Miandad built good partnerships with Saleem Malik and later Abdul Qadir, who made a quick 34, before being caught by substitute fielder Raman Lamba.
 Still Pakistan were 67 runs away from victory.
 Imran Khan and Manzoor Elahi perished while going for big hits, but Miandad was moving the score at one end, trying to maintain the asking rate with occasional boundaries and sixes.